A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Introduction

 Specifically, the proposed taxonomy organizes the surveyed CAC methods into three categories, also illustrated in Fig.~\ref{fig:class-agnostic-paradigms}.
 The first category follows the previously mentioned \textit{reference-based} or \textit{few-shot} paradigm~\cite{DBLP:conf/cvpr/RanjanSNH21}, where annotated bounding box exemplars are required during both training and inference.
 Subsequently, CAC evolved into a formulation that shapes our second category, where manually specifying object categories is no longer necessary; the algorithm automatically identifies the dominant class(es) to be counted.
 This approach is known in the literature as \textit{reference-less} or \textit{exemplar-free}.
-Finally, the most recent paradigm, referred to as \textit{open-world text-guided}, \textit{prompt-based}, or \textit{zero-shot}, allows the system to take natural language descriptions of object classes as input, going hand in hand with the latest vision-language foundation models, and constitutes our third category.
-Based on this taxonomy, we present an overview of the architectures of the examined methods and show their performance on established gold-standard benchmarks from the literature.
-Specifically, we consider the FSC-147 dataset~\cite{DBLP:conf/cvpr/RanjanSNH21}, which includes over 6,000 images across 147 object categories, and the CARPK dataset~\cite{DBLP:conf/iccv/HsiehLH17}, explicitly designed for vehicle counting and used to assess cross-dataset generalization.
-Lastly, we critically discuss the results, highlighting the strengths and limitations of the considered methodologies, the persistent challenges in the field, and potential directions for future research.
+Finally, the most recent paradigm, referred to as \textit{open-world text-guided}, \textit{prompt-based}, or \textit{zero-shot}, allows the system to take natural language descriptions of object classes as input, going hand in hand with the latest vision-language foundation models, and constitutes our third category. \csname rev3round2\endcsname{These three paradigms reflect the evolution of CAC methodologies toward reduced human supervision and increased flexibility.
+Reference-based methods, while effective, are not well-suited for autonomous systems, as they require users to manually provide exemplar inputs for each new category at inference time.
+Reference-less approaches address this limitation by removing the need for exemplars altogether, inferring the dominant object class directly from image patterns.
+However, they still lack semantic control and cannot incorporate user intent, making them suitable only when the target class aligns with the most visually repetitive category in the scene.
+Text-guided methods extend this trajectory by introducing a more natural and flexible way to specify the target category---closer to how humans describe objects---while leveraging the semantic capabilities of textual prompts.
+Rather than forming isolated categories, each paradigm represents a conceptual step forward, progressively addressing the limitations of the previous one and contributing to a more flexible and interaction-aware framework for CAC.}